fac20/Trouble-Shooter-API/README.md

 ## Contributing to this project
 ### Familiarising with the project
-- Check out open issues and In Progress in the project board
+- Check out open issues and 'In Progress in the project board

 ### Set up
 - Clone this repo to your machine